 If a player wagered with the new odds and wins, he would get $10 (original stake) plus 9.09 in profit.
 Meanwhile, the bookie will make almost a dollar from the bet.

 An odds compiler can arrive at specific odds by analyzing different factors.
-This includes using human opinion, statistics, and history forms.
-If an oddsmaker has more data to rely on while creating lines, you can expect odds reflecting an actual probability.
+This includes using human opinion, statistics, and historical forms.
+If an oddsmaker has more data to rely on while creating lines, you can expect odds to reflect an actual probability.

 If not, a bookie offers much lower odds to protect his bank.
 Ideally, a bookie has to offer unfair odds putting bettors at a theoretical disadvantage when he places a bet.